ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-Mail Receiver-based DMARC processing results should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#general-record-format) and [@!I-D.ietf-dmarc-aggregate-reporting] discuss aggregate feedback.
+Mail Receiver-based DMARC processing results should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#policy-record-format) and [@!I-D.ietf-dmarc-aggregate-reporting] discuss aggregate feedback.

 ### Send Aggregate Reports {#send-aggregate-reports}